-on gridpoint daily-mean rainfall, similar to the analysis performed in Thayer-Calder and Randall (2009), Kim et al. (2012) and Xavier (2012).
-Anomalies are computed from the zonal mean, which is calculated daily using all longitudes; the statistics are accumulated over GA2.0 ocean gridpoints in a region approximating the Indo-Pacific Warm Pool ($10^{\circ}S-10^{\circ}N, 60^{\circ}E-180^{\circ}$).
-Computing anomalies from a time-varying zonal mean should limit the impact of model drift during the hindcasts (Gottschalck et al. 2010).
-The mean anomaly in specific humidity is computed for each range of rainfall values (Fig. 8).
-The boundaries of the rainfall ranges are chosen such that TRMM is approximately equally distributed (Fig. 8a, dashed line on right vertical axis).
-ERA-Interim specific humidity is composited on TRMM rainfall to give an "observed" estimate.
-Composites from TRMM/ERA-Interim, CTL (Fig. 8b) and 1.5F (Fig. 8c) are constructed for all Day-n and Day-n+10 cases.
+To examine the relationship between precipitation and vertical profiles of moisture anomalies, grid-point daily-mean anomalies in specific humidity are composited on grid-point daily-mean rainfall, similar to the analysis performed in Thayer-Calder and Randall (2009), Kim et al. (2012) and Xavier (2012).
+Anomalies are computed from the zonal mean, which is calculated daily using all longitudes; the statistics are accumulated over GA2.0 ocean grid points in a region approximating the Indo-Pacific Warm Pool (10°S-10°N, 60°E-180°).
+Computing anomalies from a time-varying zonal mean should limit the impact of model drift during the hindcasts (Gottschalck et al., 2010).
+The mean anomaly in specific humidity is computed for each range of rainfall values (Figure 8).
+The boundaries of the rainfall ranges are chosen such that TRMM is approximately equally distributed (Figure 8(a), dashed line on right vertical axis).
+ERA-Interim specific humidity is composited on TRMM rainfall to give an 'observed' estimate.
+Composites from TRMM/ERA-Interim, CTL (Figure 8(b)) and 1.5F (Figure 8(c)) are constructed for all Day-n and Day-n+10cases.
 Only days 3-30 of each hindcast are used, to prevent influence from the tropospheric moistening during the spin-up of 1.5F, as discussed above.

 In TRMM/ERA-Interim, low-level positive moisture anomalies occur at all but the lightest rain rates.
-At rates greater than 1.5 mm day-1, the entire column is anomalously moist.
+At rates greater than

+1.5 mm day^{-1} , the entire column is anomalously moist.
 In the vertical, moisture anomalies peak in the lower troposphere below the freezing level, near 750 hPa.
 In CTL, light rain occurs in columns that are strongly anomalously dry.
-At rain rates of 2.5-3.0 mm day-1, almost the entire column is anomalously dry.
+At rain rates of $2.5-3.0 \text{ mm day}^{-1}$, almost the entire column is anomalously dry.
 Dry anomalies are particularly strong in the mid-troposphere (400-700 hPa).
 The entire column does not become anomalously moist until 6.0 mm day-1, a considerably higher rain rate than in TRMM/ERA-Interim.
 This suggests that the convection scheme is triggering too readily in columns with little moisture, removing that moisture as light precipitation and so not allowing moisture anomalies to build.

-Increasing F reduces the prevalence of midtropospheric dry anomalies associated with light rain rates in CTL.
+Increasing F reduces the prevalence of mid-tropospheric dry anomalies associated with light rain rates in CTL.
 Except for the uppermost troposphere, the column is anomalously moist at $2.5-3.0 \text{ mm day}^{-1}$.
 While in CTL most rain rates showed either dry or moist anomalies at all levels, in 1.5F light and moderate rain rates show lower- and mid-tropospheric moist anomalies and upper-level dry anomalies.
 This is more consistent with TRMM/ERA-Interim, although in 1.5F such behaviour occurs at somewhat larger rain rates.
-This suggests that 1.5F suppresses the tendency of the convection scheme to trigger in dry environments, permitting more moisture to accumulate in the lower and mid- troposphere, essentially an improved MJO suppressed phase.
-This agrees with the precipitation Hovmöller diagrams from the YoTC hindcasts (Fig. 3), in which CTL produced light rainfall continuously, whereas 1.5F showed a region of strong, coherent convection with little precipitation elsewhere, in agreement with TRMM.
+This suggests that 1.5F suppresses the tendency of the convection scheme to trigger in dry environments, permitting more moisture to accumulate in the lower and midtroposphere, essentially an improved MJO suppressed phase.
+This agrees with the precipitation Hovmöller diagrams from the YoTC hindcasts (Figure 3), in which CTL produced light rainfall continuously, whereas 1.5F showed a region of strong, coherent convection with little precipitation elsewhere, in agreement with TRMM.
 There are still errors in the precipitation-moisture relationship in 1.5F: the lightest rain rates are still produced from columns with strong dry anomalies, while heavier precipitation occurs in columns with moisture anomalies that are stronger than ERA-Interim or CTL.
 Relative to CTL, 1.5F not only improves the vertical distribution of moisture anomalies at a given rain rate, but also associates all non-zero rain rates with moister columns (more positive moisture anomalies).